Nature inside and outside

 Three forces in the nature

-The role of vata in the nature is to decompose things and release the elements back into the nature to support the construction of new things.
-This is how a fallen leaf is decaying on the ground and fertilises the tree by its essence, climbing back to life through its roots.
+The role of vata in the nature is to decompose things and release the elements to return to the nature to support the functions of kapha to construct new bodies.
+This is how a fallen leaf is decaying on the ground during the late autumn and winter, returning its elements to the Mother Earth and in the following spring fertilising the tree by its essence, climbing back to life through its roots.

-Keep one thing in mind; when you are born with the higher influence of any elements, that will be considered as your birth dominant elements (prakruti).
-Your birth dominant elements won’t change, but with the influence of age dominant elements your body and mind can change when passes through different ages, seasons and even different times of the day and night.
+The elements with the highest influence in your body-mind system by birth are considered as your birth dominating elements (prakruti) which shapes your core nature.
+Though your birth dominating elements won’t change during your whole life, with the influence of the age dominating force your physical and mental qualities can vary.
+It often happens when your life passes through different ages, seasons and even different times of the day and night.

-Another very important factor to remember while following ayurveda is that because of wrong food structure and lifestyle for a long period of time your PDE (presently dominating elements) might be different than your prakruti (birth dominant elements).
-This state is considered as an imbalanced state (vikruti) and is a state that many people get confused about, which recommendations to follow.
-While practicing ayurveda keep one important thing in mind that you always need to follow the recommendations to balance your PDE, whether it is your prakruti (birth dominant elements) or vikruti (imbalance).
+It's important to remember that your PDE (presently dominating elements) might be different than your prakruti (birth dominant elements) because of wrong diet or lifestyle for a long period of time.
+This state is considered as an imbalance (vikruti) and is a state that makes many people confused about which recommendations to follow.
+While practicing ayurveda keep in mind, that you always need to follow the recommendations to balance your PDE, whether it is your prakruti (birth dominant elements) or vikruti (imbalance).

 Balance or imbalance